bwgraves/doc-scrape-challenge/md/permit_tls_all_clientcerts.md

-# permit_tls_all_clientcerts undefined;  Permit the request when the remote SMTP client certificate is
+# permit_tls_all_clientcerts undefined  Permit the request when the remote SMTP client certificate is
 verified successfully.
 This option must be used only if a special CA issues the certificates and only this CA is listed as a trusted CA. Otherwise, clients with a third-party certificate would also